pauljamescleary/disney/README.md

 1. [Install Rust][install-rust]
 2. [Install Clippy][install-clippy]
+3. [Install SDL2][install-sdl2]
-3. Run `cargo install cargo-vcpkg` to install vcpkg needed to build and run this app
+4. Run `cargo install cargo-vcpkg` to install vcpkg needed to build and run this app
-4. Run `cargo vcpkg build` to build the sdl2 dependencies

 ## Developing

+- `cargo vcpkg build` to build the sdl2 dependencies
 - `cargo clippy` - runs the linter to ensure the code is clean
 - `cargo fmt` - formats all code
 - `cargo run` - runs the application